Evolution of star clusters with initial bulk rotation via N-body simulations: Results

 The rotating models ($\omega_0>0.0$) start with an angle very close to $0^\circ$, since the rotation axis is initialized along the $z$-axis.
 The evolution continues at a similar rate in all the rotating models, but the model with $\omega_0=1.8$ experiences moderate changes to $\theta\approx25^\circ$ at 400\,Myr.
 This is followed by the increase of angle $\theta$ until it reaches $\approx175^\circ$ by the age of $0.9-1$\,Gyr.
 The evolution in models with $\omega_0=[0.6,1.2]$ proceeds similarly, but the changes occur later compared to a model with $\omega_0=1.8$.
 Such a change is the indication that the models keep rotating along the $z$-axis, but in the opposite direction.
 This is the effect of the gravitational tidal field and the low number of stars in the system.
 These results explain the negative angular momentum seen in Fig.~\ref{fig:ang_mom}.

-The value of $\theta$ is not relevant for the non-rotating model.
-Even though the $\theta$ for the non-rotating model ($\omega_0=0.0$) starts at $\theta=38^\circ$, its total angular momentum is induced by the random motions of stars, which gives an arbitrary angle higher than $0^\circ$.
+The value of $\theta$ is not relevant for the nonrotating model.
+Even though the $\theta$ for the nonrotating model ($\omega_0=0.0$) starts at $\theta=38^\circ$, its total angular momentum is induced by the random motions of stars, which gives an arbitrary angle higher than $0^\circ$.
 The value of $\theta$ significantly increases after 10\,Myr, ultimately reaching $\theta\approx175^\circ$ by 100\,Myr.

 General minor changes in $\theta$ in rotating models are somewhat consistent with the previous work of \cite{tiongco2018}, but the change to the opposite side of the rotation axis is not seen there.
 The possible reason is that their simulations end earlier (upon reaching the $75\%$ mass loss) compared to the duration of our simulations (see Fig.~\ref{fig:4params}).
 Also, their simulations have 32,768 particles with equal mass.